Australis86/rss-podcast-dl/README.md

 The purpose of this script is to easily download podcast episodes from [Acast](https://www.acast.com/) for offline listening.

-It might also work for other podcast platforms as long as you can get a RSS feed URL.
+It also works for other podcast platforms as long as you can get a RSS feed URL (e.g. [Ausha](https://www.ausha.co/), [Radio France](https://www.radiofrance.fr/podcasts), etc.).

 ## Limitations